 Ah, conflict.
 Can’t live with it.
 Can’t live without it.
 Kurt Vonnegut once said that every story is about a character who gets into trouble and then tries to get out of it.
-That’s because who and what we entangle with isn’t just the stuffing for embarrassing Thanksgiving-dinner stories: it’s the type of conflict that drives every narrative forward.
+That’s because who and what we entangle with isn’t just the stuffing for embarrassing Thanksgiving-dinner stories: it’s the types of conflict that drives every narrative forward.

 It goes without saying that your conflict will affect not only your plot, but also almost every other important element of your story: your characters, theme, tone, and setting.
 In that sense, figuring out your central conflict is one of the most important things you’ll do as a writer.

-What is conflict in fiction?
+What is conflict in literature?

 CHARACTER + WANT + OBSTACLE = CONFLICT

 This might sound overly simple, but almost all of the great stories in the world are born from this formula: a protagonist desperately wants something, but can't get it.
 Simply take a look at these famous external and internal conflict examples for proof: